Our Values & Aims

 Let Your Light Shine ~ Matthew 5:16

-At the heart of everything is a personalised approach to each unique individual as part of our Christian community.
-Our strong family ethos ensures that all children and staff feel valued, respected and grow in self-confidence.
-Enthusiastic and caring staff with high expectations, demonstrate care of the whole child.
-Through God’s guidance we encourage each and every child to let their light shine.
+At the heart of everything we do is a personalised approach to each unique individual within our Christian community.
+Our strong family ethos ensures that all children and staff feel valued, respected and able to grow in self-confidence.
+Enthusiastic and caring staff, with high expectations, demonstrate care for the whole child.
+Through God’s guidance, we encourage each and every child to let their light shine.

-We welcome all children and their families and see every child as an individual, valuing the contributions of all children across all areas of school life.
-We provide a high standard of education in a secure, happy environment.
-We aim for children to become confident, enquiring and independent learners, ready to challenge themselves, and enjoy and value learning.
+We welcome all children and their families and see every child as an individual, valuing the contributions of all children across every area of school life.
+We provide a high standard of education within a secure and happy environment.
+Our aim is for children to become confident, enquiring and independent learners who are ready to challenge themselves and who enjoy and value learning.

 We expect children to strive for their best in all areas of school life - religious, academic, physical, artistic and recreational.

-We promote and achieve high standards of self-discipline and behaviour.
-We provide opportunities for every child to develop the social skills of tolerance and consideration, mutual respect and care within a Christian world.
+High standards of self-discipline and behaviour are promoted and achieved.
+We provide opportunities for every child to develop important social skills, including tolerance, mutual respect and consideration for others, within a Christian worldview.

-We aim to create an enjoyable, inclusive, safe and nurturing environment that allows all children to develop spiritually, morally and socially – every child is a child of God, made to contribute to our world.
+We aim to create an enjoyable, inclusive, safe and nurturing environment that allows all children to develop spiritually, morally and socially.
+Every child is a child of God, created to contribute to our world.

-We aim to create an inspiring environment, which encourages enthusiasm for lifelong learning and establishes an expectation of high standards – knowing the way, showing the way and going the way.
+We aim to create an inspiring environment that encourages enthusiasm for lifelong learning and establishes high expectations—knowing the way, showing the way and going the way.

-Article 29 of the Convention on the Rights of the Child: Children’s education should develop each child’s personality, talents and abilities to the fullest.
+Children’s education should develop each child’s personality, talents and abilities to the fullest.
 It should encourage children to respect others, human rights and their own and other cultures.
-It should also help them learn to live peacefully, protect the environment and respect other people.
+It should help them learn to live peacefully, protect the environment and respect other people.

-We aim to encourage caring, sensitive and inclusive attitudes where individuals feel secure, valued and respected by others – like Jesus showed us through his teachings.
+We aim to nurture caring, sensitive and inclusive attitudes so that individuals feel secure, valued and respected by others—just as Jesus showed us through his teachings.

-Article 12 of the Convention on the Rights of the Child: Every child has the right to express their views, feelings and wishes in all matters affecting them, and to have their views considered and taken seriously.
+Every child has the right to express their views, feelings and wishes in all matters affecting them, and to have their views taken seriously.

-We aim to provide a broad and connected curriculum which challenges and develops the potential of each child – as Jesus needed his disciples to support and guide, so we look to others with more knowledge.
+We aim to provide a broad and connected curriculum that challenges and develops the potential of each child.
+Just as Jesus relied on his disciples for support and guidance, we encourage children to learn from others with greater knowledge and experience.

-We aim to develop a positive relationship between home, school and our wider community - as a family – as brothers and sisters.
+We aim to develop positive relationships between home, school and the wider community—living and learning together as a family, as brothers and sisters.

-Article 3 of the Convention on the Rights of the Child: The best interests of the children must be a top priority in all decisions and actions that affect children.
+The best interests of the child must be a top priority in all decisions and actions that affect children.

 STAFF LOGIN